 - Practice nurse – assessment and care planning;

 - Ongoing management and care;

-- Palliative and end-of-life care; and
+- Palliative and end-of-life care;

 - Family support.

 The Tool includes a comprehensive keyword search with expandable information layers offering a greater number of searchable options to source and retrieve content.
-The website is complemented by an interactive pathways map; a support tool and local service directory with referral pathways.
+The website is complemented by an interactive pathways map; a support tool and service directory with referral pathways.

 Other features of the website include links to resources and websites; assessment tools for GPs; and an extensive resource pages (Source: Ollerenshaw, 2015).